modflowpy/pymake/README.md

     files as all source files in the source directory will be built and linked.

 ## From Python

+    # For this script to compile mfnwt, the non-standard Fortran needS to be corrected first
     import pymake
     srcdir = '../mfnwt/src'
     target = 'mfnwt'
     pymake.main(srcdir, target, 'gfortran', makeclean=True, expedite=False, dryrun=False,
                 double=False, debug=False)

+## Automatic Download and Build

+The following scripts can be run directly from the command line to build MODFLOW and SEAWAT binaries on Mac and Linux.
+The scripts will download the distribution file from the USGS (requires internet connection), unzip the file, and compile the source.

+    python make_mf2005.py
+    python make_mfnwt.py (not working yet)
+    python make_swtv4.py